Privlko/try1/review_notes.md

 * I have rewritten key sections of the paper to include a reference to earnings and conditions or job-fit.

 * This is a legitimate concern.
-I briefly consider the importance of ordinal regression.
+I briefly consider the importance of conditional logistic regression (stata command clogit).
 Since the output is similar, I committ to linear regression, which is used also for working time and gross pay.

 ## Reviewer 2: